Owoade/localbased/README.md

 ## Initialization
 In your current working directory run
-`localbased start --port [port] default:2048` this command starts the server
+`localbased start --port [port]` this command starts the server on the specified port else the server runs on a default port of `2048`.

 ### Endpoints